 At the present time, notified bodies must be physically located within the geographical boundaries of the European Community.
-The EC has developed a draft document entitled, Working Document on Negotiations with Third Countries Concerning the Mutual Recognition of Conformity Assessment, which provides guidance for the establishment of mutual recognition agreements with third countries.
-Until the final version of that document is available and one or more mutual recognition agreements are subsequently established between the United States and the European Community, there can be no notified bodies in the United States.
+In November 1991, the EC developed a document entitled, Working Document on Negotiations with Third Countries Concerning the Mutual Recognition of Conformity Assessment, which provides guidance for the establishment of mutual recognition agreements with third countries.
+A less detailed directive on this topic is expected sometime in June 1992.
+Until the directive is issued and one or more mutual recognition agreements are subsequently established between the United States and the European Community, there can be no notified bodies in the United States.
 A mutual recognition agreement would allow U.S. entities to perform all required conformity assessment procedures included within the scope of the agreement.

 There remains the possibility that some conformity assessment tasks may be subcontracted by notified bodies to bodies outside the EC, including organizations in the United States.
 Such subcontracting would be done at the discretion of the notified body, which would continue to be responsible for the final assessment of product conformity.
 Subcontractors must comply with all requirements of the EN 45000 series.
-Though drafts of Guiding Principles for Subcontracting by "Notified Bodies" pursuant to the Council Resolution of 13 December 1990 Concerning the Modules for the Various Phases of the Conformity Assessment Procedures have been circulated, final EC guidance on subcontracting is still pending.
-Permission for subcontracting certain testing functions has already been given by the EC Council of Ministers.
+Guidance on subcontracting can be found in Guiding Principles for Subcontracting by "Notified Bodies" pursuant to the Council Resolution of 13 December 1990 Concerning the Modules for the Various Phases of the Conformity Assessment Procedures.